 - 24 to 29 pounds 4-½ to 5 hours

-The first thing is you want to remove the giblets, turkey packet and neck from the turkey cavity.
+Prior to Brining- The first thing is you want to remove the giblets, turkey packet and neck from the turkey cavity.
 Then you will rinse and then follow the steps for brining as directed below.
+This recipe can be used any time of the year, because after all, Turkey isn't just for Thanksgiving!

 - Keto Cauliflower Mac and Cheese | A great side that is cheesy, hearty, and a low carb side dish.
 I highly recommend trying this mac if you haven't tried it.